Founder of the Leathercraft Store

 Emily hand painting embossed lettering on a leather guitar strap.

 Over the years, Leathersmith Designs has greatly expanded both the variety of personalized leather products made at their facility as well as the variety of leather tools, buckles, hardware and leather craft supplies distributed to other leather workers.

 Hides being checked for proper thickness.

-Some of the huge selection of tools and leather craft supplies distributed by Leathersmith Designs
+Some of the vast selection of tools and leather craft supplies distributed by Leathersmith Designs

 A soft garment leather lining being sewn on this personalized guitar strap.

-All of our hand crafted leather products are made totally by leather artisans at the Leathersmith Designs leathercraft store.
+All our hand-crafted leather products are made totally by leather artisans at the Leathersmith Designs leathercraft store.
 The personalized imprinted leather goods such as custom guitar straps, dog collars, casual belts, money belts, key tags, wallets, and belt pouches all start from undyed, full grain leather hides.
 Leather processes involve cutting the hides into the leather product shapes, hand stamping names and patterns and hand dyeing the leather.
-Other leather working steps done by hand involve applying conditioners, polishishing, bevelling, burnishing, and attaching hardware.
+Other leather working steps done by hand involve applying conditioners, polishing, bevelling, burnishing, and attaching hardware.

 Leathersmith Designs creates personalized custom leather products such as belts, guitar straps and dog collars.